 Six and Eight Week Sessions (Fall/Spring/Summer) Percentage of Fee Refunded

-Through the first day of the second week of session 70%
+Through the first day of the second week of the session 70%

-Through the first two days of session 100%
+Through the first two days of the session 100%

-Remainder of the first week of session 50%
+Remainder of the first week of the session 50%

 Direct Deposit Program.
 All credit balance refunds on student accounts are eligible for direct deposit.
 A refund resulting from excess financial aid or overpayment of the student account will be transferred automatically to the student’s checking account.
-The direct deposit bank account information will remain on your account until you have it removed.
-If you change account numbers or close your account, you must either contact Student Financial Services, in writing, or update/stop your direct deposit bank account information online through your Account Summary on the portal (http://portal.semo.edu).
+The direct deposit bank account information will remain on your account until you have removed it or for approximately one year after your last refund.
+If you change account numbers or close your account, you must either contact Student Financial Services, in writing, or update/stop your direct deposit bank account information online through your Account Summary on the Southeast Portal (http://portal.semo.edu).